pulumi/docs/pulumi-hugo/themes/default/content/blog/building-and-publishing-docker-images-to-a-private-amazon-ecr-repository/index.md

 the above we can see just the creation of the Repository components, and the updates of the Service to now use it.
 A nice minimal change that exactly matches our intuition around what would happen.
-If necessary, the `.buildAndPushImage` operation can also take many more options to control what's happening with `docker`.
+If necessary, the `awsx.ecr.Image` resource can also take many more options to control what's happening with `docker`.
 Options around tagging and caching can be configured, and the `docker` command line can also just be augmented if necessary to handle advanced scenarios.